-The District actively pursues implementation of Total Maximum Daily Load (TMDL) projects and options available from the State Water Quality Improvement Fund (WQIF) in the 5 member counties.
+The District regularly seeks out grants from both state and federal sources to assist land-owners with the implementation costs for projects that both protect and improve local stream health.
+The District actively pursues implementation of Total Maximum Daily Load (TMDL) projects and options available from federal nonpoint source 319 grant programs in the 5 member counties.
 As required under both state and federal laws, TMDLs establish water quality improvement thresholds for selected pollutants which have been identified through stream water sampling as exceeding state water quality standards for designated uses.
-The WQIF projects are designed to address many of the same pollutants and utilize the same remedies.
-Typically the TMDLs rely on federal funding from the Environmental Protection Agency directed through the Department of Environmental Quality while WQIF projects are funded by the Virginia General Assembly.
-The District seeks out grants from both state and federal sources to assist landowners with the implementation costs for projects that both protect and improve local stream health.
+Typically the TMDLs rely on federal funding from the Environmental Protection Agency directed through the Department of Environmental Quality.
+Water Quality Improvement Fund (WQIF) state grants provide similar opportunities.

-In addressing the TMDL Implementation Plans for the Upper Hazel River watershed in Rappahannock, Madison and Culpeper Counties, the Upper York watershed in Orange County, the Robinson River watershed in Madison County and the Upper Rapidan River watershed in Greene, Madison and Orange Counties, the Department of Environmental Quality provided a higher cost share rate than most cost share programs for stream protection practices.
-The State Cost Share Program with the 35 foot setback required under standard fencing specifications provides 80% cost share for stream exclusion practices, while producers in the TMDL area can receive 85% cost share.
-A flexible option under both programs is to have 10 foot setback and producers receive 50% cost share for septic system inspections, pumpouts, repair and replacement.
-There has been expanded outreach in the TMDL area through signs, meetings and mailings.
+In addressing the TMDL Implementation Plans for the Upper Hazel River watershed in Rappahannock, Madison and Culpeper Counties, the Upper York watershed in Orange County, the Robinson River watershed in Madison County and the Upper Rapidan River watershed in Greene, Madison and Orange Counties, the Department of Environmental Quality provided grants awarded on a competitive basis.
+In addition, a three year old WQIF grant project was also continued which offered cost share for septic system inspections, pumpouts, repair and replacement for areas of the District not included in TMDL watersheds.
+There has been expanded outreach in all areas through signs, meetings and mailings.
 Agricultural cost share allocated in the TMDL areas was included on page 11.

-In Fiscal Year 2019 the District continued with the 2017 WQIF grant for an additional year which continued the residential septic system cost share programs of the TMDL watersheds.
 The results of all 5 of these grant projects are tabulated below by both project and by county.